 This isn’t a detergent but an entire laundry system, giving your clothes a cleaning experience that will eradicate dirt and stains.
 Because of the product’s space-saving and effectiveness, it is one of the best travel laundry kit products you can buy.

-This is basically a portable washing machine in a bag, so you add your clothes and the detergent, and you squash it all together.
-It’s like the old fashioned mangle or scrub board, getting rid of dirt with ease.
+This is a portable washing machine in a bag, so you add your clothes and the detergent and squash it all together.
+It’s like the old-fashioned mangle or scrub board, getting rid of dirt easily.

 Laundry Travel Tips

 Now you know which detergents are best to use, what else do you need to know about washing your clothes on the go?
 Washing your clothes certainly saves on space because you don’t have to worry about taking a million and one outfits, but it can be a drag on your time if you don’t know how to do it correctly.

 Here are a few tips you can bear in mind:

 - Try and use free laundry services wherever possible; sometimes, these come at an added cost, so this is something to bear in mind in your planning.

 - Search for local laundrettes or laundromats.
 Again, you’ll pay for these, but they’ll typically be cheaper than hotel laundry services.
 Make sure you have some change for using these types of laundrette services.

 - Try and pack as many synthetic fabrics as possible, as these ordinarily dry faster than natural fabrics, saving you time on drying.